vypivshiy/scrape-schema/docs/index.md

 [![codecov](https://codecov.io/gh/vypivshiy/scrape-schema/branch/master/graph/badge.svg?token=jqSNuE7g5l)](https://codecov.io/gh/vypivshiy/scrape-schema)

 # Scrape-schema
 This library is designed to write structured, readable, reusable parsers for html, raw text and is inspired by dataclasses

-> !!!
+!!! warning
     Scrape-schema is currently in Pre-Alpha.
 Please expect breaking changes.

 ## Motivation
 Simplifying parsers support, where it is difficult to use or the complete absence of the **API interfaces** and decrease lines of code

 Also structuring, data serialization and use as an intermediate layer for third-party serialization libraries: json, dataclasses, pydantic, etc

 _____
 ## Features
 - Built top on [Parsel](https://github.com/scrapy/parsel)
 - re, css, xpath, jmespath, [chompjs](https://github.com/Nykakin/chompjs) features
 - [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface#Python) simulate original parsel.Selector API for easy to use.
 - Does not depend on the http client implementation, use any!
 - Python 3.8+ support
 - Reusability, code consistency